What can I do with leftover oatmeal porridge? Have you ever asked that?

 You can get your littlest kids helping make these leftover oatmeal muffins also!

-The best part is that you can whip them up in about 1/2 an hour, and don’t have to toss leftovers that are sadly going cold on the stove.
-Score!
+The best part is that you can whip them up in about 1/2 an hour, and don’t have to toss leftover oatmeal that is sadly going cold on the stove.

 - 1 cup white whole wheat flour (or all purpose)